Data-JA/Profile/README.md

 _Specialising in Statistics_

 Linear Statistical Models _with SAS_
-* Use of a computer statistical package to analyse real data sets.
+* Use of a computer statistical package to analyse real data sets

 Medical Statistical Models _with SAS_
-* Applied various multivariable models to clinical data and reported conclusions clearly.
+* Applied various multivariable models to clinical data and reported conclusions clearly
-* Used statistical software to help carry out model fitting and analyses.
+* Used statistical software to help carry out model fitting and analyses